Kotaimen/awscfncli/README.md

     all stacks in all stages.
 - `--profile`: Override AWS profile specified in the config.
 - `--region`: Override AWS region specified in the config.
-- `-1, --one`: Select only the first matching stack if glob is used in `--stack` option.
 - `--verbose`: Be more verbose.

 Options can also be specified using environment variables: